markdown-ja/markdown.jp/en/mission.markdown

 Nowadays, **Open Government and Open Data** movements are growing globally.
 They are making effort to reveal, share and use *structured data* from governments.

-On the other hands, improving accessibility of *documents* from governments is important, too.
+On the other hands, improving accessibility of *documents* from governments is also important.

 **Accessibility** is the intrinsic value of the Web.
 Accessibility is a wider concept than Open Data.
 Each concept is for realizing Open Government.
 But I cannot see as much progress in improving document accessibility as improving open data.
 This gap is on my mind.